Root Canals in Spring, TX

 Next, he removes the pulp and cleans the canals to remove bacteria before filling the tooth with resin and sealing it with a crown.
 A mature tooth can survive without the pulp because the surrounding tissues continue to nourish it.

-As painless procedures, root canals require minimal recovery time.
+As most dental procedures, root canals require minimal recovery time.
 However, you must maintain proper oral hygiene to avoid further infection.

 Although a root canal may leave you numb for a couple of hours after the procedure, most patients can resume their usual activities immediately afterward.
 However, you should avoid eating until the numbness goes away completely.